khannasahab/beautiful-jekyll/hireme.md

 **tcs ignite (Android Trainer & Engineer)** July 2010 - Aug 2012
 <br/>
 I was a technical trainer in TCS ignite and we worked on side projects in Android to train new employees and to facilitate R&D.

-### Volunteering

-{: .box-bordered}
-**'Kuch acha Krte hai' -> 'Lets do some good'** 2014 - 2016<br/>Every new year we used to collect donation from facebook friends to distribute gifts among poor kids.
-I started that group.
-[Facebook Link](https://www.facebook.com/Kuch-Acha-Krte-hai-650069005162621)